Evaluating a Web Design Company

 7. How is their cultural fit?

 Just as an agency should understand your specific industry, how well their corporate culture, pace and personality matches your own should be considered before establishing a partnership.
-As clients, it’s vital to understand what values, visions and behaviors guides the agency, as that drives communication and relationships.
+As clients, it’s vital to understand what values, visions and behaviors guide the agency, as that drives communication and relationships.
 Satisfied agency employees generally mean more motivation to get the work done.
 As digital marketing strategist Bas van den Beld suggests, “the internal brand culture will show you how the business will work with you.
 If they care about their own culture, they’ll care about the clients’ as well.”

 8. Know who is doing the work